skilesare/immortality/a_new_constitution/article-i---commentary.md

 _The revenues generated must be allocated by congress to:_

-This is an e
+This is an important section because if give congress the set of powers that outlines what it actually does.

-To pay the debts and provide for the common defence and general welfare; but all Excises shall be uniform throughout the geographically elected area, the seas, and outer space that accounted citizens may reach.
+_To pay the debts and provide for the common defence and general welfare; but all Excises shall be uniform throughout the geographically elected area, the seas, and outer space that accounted citizens may reach._

+We are throwing outerspace into the mix, because the future.

-To borrow Money on the credit of the government;
+_To borrow Money on the credit of the government;_

-To regulate Commerce with foreign Nations, and among the several States;
+_To regulate Commerce with foreign Nations, and among the several States;_

-To establish an uniform Rule of Naturalization, and uniform Laws on the subject of Bankruptcies throughout the elected territiories;
+_To establish an uniform Rule of Naturalization, and uniform Laws on the subject of Bankruptcies throughout the elected territiories;_

-To coin Money via a blockchain, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measures;
+_To coin Money via a blockchain, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measures;_

+We im

 To provide for the Punishment of counterfeiting and hacking the Securities and Coin of the Government;